 Purpose

 Paragraph (1) of Protocol Section 3.1.6.13, Maximum Daily Resource Planned Outage Capacity, requires ERCOT to calculate the maximum capacity of Resource Planned Outages that should be allowed on each day of the next 60 months.
 ERCOT must calculate the Maximum Daily Resource Planned Outage Capacity for days more than seven days ahead of the Operating Day and for days that are seven days or less prior to the Operating Day.
 Pursuant to paragraph (3) of Section 3.16.13, which requires ERCOT to post the methodology used to calculate the Maximum Daily Resource Planned Outage Capacity on the ERCOT website, this document describes the details of methodology used in the calculation of these Maximum Daily Resource Planned Outage Capacity values.
-As further described herein, ERCOT establishes distinct Maximum Daily Resource Planned Outage Capacity values for Thermal Resources and for Intermittent Renewable Resources (IRRs).
+As further described herein, ERCOT establishes distinct Maximum Daily Resource Planned Outage Capacity values for Thermal Resources, Energy Storage Resources, and Intermittent Renewable Resources (IRRs).
 As required by paragraph (6) of Protocol Section 3.1.6, Outages of Resources Other than Reliability Resources, this methodology does not apply to outages of nuclear Generation Resources.
 This methodology also does not apply to certain outages of Generation Resources that are part of an industrial generation facility (“IGF") if the owner of the facility has notified ERCOT of that status, as required by paragraph (7) of Protocol Section 3.1.6, and provided the information required by that paragraph in the Resource’s Outage plan.

 For each calendar year, ERCOT will review the current methodology and the calculated Maximum Daily Resource Planned Outage Capacity and report its findings to Technical Advisory Committee (TAC).
-The findings will include but not be limited to, the following:
+The findings will include but not be limited to the following:

 The aggregated hours of Resource Outages, including Planned Outages, Maintenance Outages, and Forced Outages in the preceding calendar year.